Wild Coastal Retreat at Troed Y Rhiw — pet-friendly converted barn above Aberporth Beach

 Bring your dog if

-- You're basing yourself in Aberporth / the Other UK and want a pet-friendly anchor for day trips
+• You're basing yourself in Aberporth / the Wales and want a pet-friendly anchor for day trips

-- The wider guest experience is strong — Agoda guests rate this 9.8/10 overall
+• The wider guest experience is strong - guests rate this 9.8/10 overall on booking platforms

 Worth knowing